Teletriumph Awards: Modernizing the awards

 On May 31, 2007, the ITC announced that an independent international audit company would oversee the vote counting, following an open competition to select the firm.
 The company that won the contract was Ernst & Young.
 For the first time, a two-tier voting system was implemented, replacing the previous single-round method.

 Teletriumph 2007 occurred on August 23, 2007, once again at the Ukraine Palace in Kyiv, with a recorded television version aired by the New Channel.
-That year also saw the introduction of the "Favorite of the Telepress" award — Ukraine's first ever journalist-voted television award — organized by Media Detector and Telecritic.
+That year also saw the introduction of the "Favorite of the Telepress" award – Ukraine's first ever journalist-voted television award – organized by Media Detector and Telecritic.

 The concept for a Ukrainian Television Academy was discussed as early as 2006, with serious proposals to create the Academy occurring through 2007.
-It was strongly argued at the time that the awards in their present form fostered an environment that bred pay-to-play schemes and corporate favoritism in the submission and nomination processes, but the creation of a Television Academy would modernize the awards by transitioning them to a more profesional regimen of criteria.
+It was strongly argued at the time that the awards in their present form fostered an environment that bred pay-to-play schemes and corporate favoritism in the submission and nomination processes, but the creation of a Television Academy would modernize the awards by transitioning them to a more professional regimen of criteria.

 Teletriumph 2008 was the first Teletriumph hosted by the National Opera of Ukraine.
 Originally, the organizers had intended to host the awards in Kamianets-Podilskyi, but had to move it back to Kyiv due to massive floods across Ukraine.